Temperature-dependent photoluminescence dynamics of CsPbBr$_3$ and CsPb(Cl,Br)$_3$ perovskite nanocrystals in a glass

-To describe the complex PL dynamics of NCs, we use a simple rate equation model.
-We consider the first (ground, \textbf{g}) energy level and the second (excited, \textbf{e}) level for each carrier (Fig.~3f in the main text), and neglect the contribution from the higher levels.
-The separation between \textbf{g} and \textbf{e} levels $E_\text{ge}$ is few tens of meV, so contributions from excited states are expected only at high temperatures.
-In fact, in the experiment we see a PL component with a very long decay time which strongly depends on temperature at low temperatures.
-This long PL decay component suggests the existence of a dark state below the \textbf{g} level.
-In ref.~\cite{Belykh2022S} in the same CsPb(Cl,Br)$_3$ sample a dark exciton state was revealed in the spin dynamics and was attributed to the spatially indirect exciton which is formed when one of the carriers is captured by a potential trap at the NC surface.
+To explain the complex PL dynamics of the NCs, we take into account the following considerations.
+In the low-temperature regime, the excited states do not contribute to the PL dynamics since they are separated by several tens of meV from the ground state.
+Nevertheless, even at low temperatures the dynamics is rather complicated, which cannot be explained by recombination from the ground state only.
+The presence of a long component with a lifetime strongly dependent on $T$ [Fig.~\ref{fig:Dyn}(d),(e)] suggests the existence of dark exciton states.
+A long-lived component demonstrating similar behaviour with temperature was found for CsPbBr$_3$ and CsPbI$_3$ NCs and was attributed to the activation from a dark exciton state lying several meV below the bright state \cite{Rossi2020}.
+The dark state may be attributed to the spin-forbidden exciton state \cite{Shornikova2018}.
+However, it cannot explain the existence of the intermediate component with a decay time of about 10~ns.
+A dark exciton state was indeed observed in the study of charge-carrier spin dynamics in the same CsPb(Cl,Br)$_3$ sample as presently investigated \cite{Belykh2022}.
+Based on an extremely small value of the electron--hole exchange splitting and the fact that the PL lifetime was independent of the magnetic field, this state was attributed to the spatially indirect exciton which forms when one of the carriers is captured by a potential trap at the NC surface.